guymorganb/E_Commerce_Backend/README.md

   ## Description
   - This is the setup and routing for the backend of a make believe e-commerce business

+  ## Credits

+  - EDx Bootcamp through the University of Denver provided the starter code, guidance materials and tutoring for me to complete this project.

+  - Additionall I recieved help from T.A's in the classroom, my instructor and StackOverflow.
+I also utilized code checking tools such as ChatGPT and Bard to help me ensure my code was formatted properly, used proper syntax, and was properly structured after writing it.

   ## Screenshots
   ![Schema Models & start server](https://github.com/guymorganb/E_Commerce_Backend/blob/main/Develop/db/startServe_schemaModels.png?raw=true)